diquah/modeval/README.md

 meval('1+1', ruleset=default_ruleset) # Rulesets can also be supplied to meval()
 ```

-Operator behavior is defined by the function attached to the sign/symbol in the tuple.

-Note that the attached methods must have two inputs *in the correct order* (`L + R` is parsed as `add(L, R)`).
+The second item in the tuple must be the function that will be called when the operator is used.
+The attached method must have two inputs *in the correct order* (`L + R` is parsed as `add(L, R)`).

 Modeval also supports functions like `sin()`, but they are not included in the default ruleset.
 However, they are included in `scientific_ruleset` which can be imported and used.
 Implementing functions works as follows: